Harsha731/Leet-Code/leetcode/1579/README.md

 ## Solution 1.
 Union Find

+	Union-Find Initialization: Two Union-Find structures are created to manage connections between nodes, one for type 1 edges (Alice's edges) and one for type 2 edges (Bob's edges).

+	Processing Type 3 Edges: The algorithm first processes edges of type 3, which can connect any two nodes.
+If two nodes are already connected, the edge is counted as removable.
+Otherwise, the nodes are connected in both Union-Find structures.

+	Processing Type 1 and Type 2 Edges: Next, the algorithm processes type 1 and type 2 edges.
+If an edge connects two already connected nodes, it is counted as removable.
+If not, it connects the nodes in the respective Union-Find structure.

+	Final Connectivity Check: Finally, the algorithm checks if both Union-Find structures indicate a single connected component.
+If either structure indicates multiple components, it returns -1 (indicating the graph is not fully connected).
+Otherwise, it returns the count of removable edges.

 Create two UnionFinds `a` and `b` for Alice and Bob respectively.

 We should take type 3 edges first, then type 1 and 2.